FAQs Medical Nail Technician Program

 How do I sign up for the MNT?
 Click on “Enroll,” or “Purchase the Program” and you will be sent to the payment location to pay for the program.
 To purchase the MNT, you must enroll from an MNT page or take the ANT first and then call 423-805-7966 for a separate invoice for the MNT-only modules.

 What is the tuition for the MNT?
-The program tuition is $598.00.
-If taken separately after first purchasing and taking the ANT the tuition is $320.
+The bundled ANT/MNT program tuition retails at $598.00 but MediNails runs specials from time to time.
+The MNT if taken separately after first purchasing and taking the ANT, the tuition is $320.

 Is there a payment plan for the course(s)?
 Yes.
 After clicking on Enroll or Purchase the Program on the site, you will be directed to a location for full payment of that program or are able to sign up for the payment plan.